Table of contents

 In order to produce standout customer experiences, your organization’s martech stack should be built on a strong foundation that collects and interprets only the most accurate, up-to-date customer data.
 The good news is today’s CDPs are designed to plug seamlessly into existing martech applications.

 Consider a CDP as the “beating heart” of your martech stack.
 Sitting right at the center, this centralized hub gathers, segments, and identifies data from multiple online and offline data sources, and unifies this data to create a single, 360-degree view of the customer.
-As well as ingesting and managing data, the latest CDPs also employ decisioning, experimentation, and personalization capabilities so that discounts, push notifications, or other relevant content can be delivered to customers in an intuitive way on the right device at the right time.
+As well as ingesting and managing data, the latest CDPs also employ real-time data-driven decision-making, optimization, and personalization capabilities so that discounts, push notifications, or other relevant content can be delivered to customers in an intuitive way on the right device at the right time.

-The cost savings associated with the CDP are one of its biggest selling points.
+The cost savings associated with the right CDP are one of its biggest selling points.
 As a multi-tasking powerhouse, the CDP drives significant savings across a range of teams.
-Sales and digital marketing teams can access insights, automate customer journeys, and use advanced segmentation to minimize advertising spend, while product managers and customer experience teams can examine customer feedback, determine user engagement, and identify potential improvements.
+Sales and digital marketing teams can access insights, automate customer journeys across different touchpoints, and use advanced customer segments to minimize advertising spend, while product managers and customer experience teams can examine customer feedback, determine customer engagement, and identify potential improvements.

 Customer loyalty and ROI

-By identifying common drop-off points in the customer journey, organizations can adjust their strategies to reduce churn and increase revenue by targeting customers who are likely to spend more, spend more often or purchase ancillary products.
+By identifying common drop-off points in the customer journey, organizations can adjust their strategies to reduce churn and increase revenue and lifetime value by targeting customers who are likely to spend more, spend more often, or purchase ancillary products.

-From marketing, to sales, to e-commerce, the beauty of the CDP is that teams across your organization can use CDP-powered analytics and reporting tools to gather insights on the impact of their activities on overall revenue.
+From marketing to sales, to ecommerce, the beauty of the CDP is that teams across your organization can use CDP-powered analytics and reporting tools to gather important metrics and insights on the impact of their activities on overall revenue and create unique customer relationships.

 The Sitecore CDP

-The Sitecore CDP is an advanced customer data platform that combines the core data management capabilities of a CDP with intelligent decisioning, predictive analytics, experimentation, and orchestration capabilities so that you can surprise and delight your customers with meaningful, personalized experiences at every step of their journey.
+The Sitecore CDP is an advanced customer data platform that combines the core data management functionalities of a CDP with intelligent decisioning, predictive analytics, experimentation, and orchestration capabilities so that you can surprise and delight your customers with meaningful messaging, and personalized experiences at every step of their journey.

 Want to learn more?

 Sitecore CDP is transforming results for some of the world’s biggest brands.
-Get in touch to learn more about how Sitecore CDP can deliver more value for your business and your customers.
+Get in touch to learn more about Sitecore CDP pricing and how it can deliver more value for your business and your customers.